fullmetalbrackets/blog/src/content/blog/oci-free-tier-breakdown.md

 > [warning] Important!
 >
-> Beginning on **June 15, 2026** the free-tier Ampere A1 limits will be reduced to **2 OPCUs and 12 GB memory** total, across all A1 instances, down from 4 OCPUs and 24 GB memory.
-[The OCI documentation shows the new limits](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm).
+> Beginning on or about **June 15, 2026** the free-tier Ampere A1 limits will be reduced to **2 OPCUs and 12 GB memory** total, across all A1 instances, down from 4 OCPUs and 24 GB memory.
+[The OCI documentation](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm) and [free-tier marketing site](https://www.oracle.com/cloud/free/) both show the new limits.
 >
 > Please read the linked documentation and see the [Arm Compute Instances section below](#arm-compute-instance) for more details.